yasoob/personal_blog/content/posts/headless-raspberry-pi-3.md

 ---
-title: "Interfacing with Raspberry Pi 3 over UART using CP210x"
+title: "Headless Interfacing with Raspberry Pi 3 over UART using CP210x"
 date: 2019-04-16T12:04:57-04:00
 draft: false
 categories: ["electronics", "raspberry-pi"]
 ---

 Hi people!
 If you read the last article you might be aware that I am exploring raspberry pi right now.
 I have Pi 3B+ and I am using it to work on some remote sensors.
 The biggest issue I have with the Pi is that I don't have an external monitor, mouse, and keyboard handy to use with the Pi.
+I wanted to have a headless interface with the Raspberry pi.

 As I am exploring electronics and sensors, I happen to have access to a low-cost CP2102 USB 2.0 to TTL UART converter.